How do you Cope with School Anxiety?

 As the summer comes to an end many people are getting ready to go back to school, either elementary, high school, college, university, or some type of educational institution.
 Feeling anxiety about school is not at all uncommon.
 If you have had anxiety related to school in the past and can feel them again as school is approaching, you may know the signs to recognize.
 The change in routine can be a source of stress, the sense of pressure associated with academic performance can be difficult to deal with, and feeling of uncertainty can cause anxiety.

+Please keep in mind that these are general tips and not meant to replace therapy and coaching, which would be individualized for you.
 Here are a few tips to help manage the upcoming changes and keep things flowing smoothly:

 1. Get a good night’s sleep